preciofishbone/OmniaDocsG2/pages/page-types/working-with-sections-and-blocks/index.rst

 .. image:: section-block-added-new2.png

-You add additional blocks, work with the settings, move or delete blocks the same way as editors do when editing a page, see: :doc:`Working with Blocks </blocks/working-with-blocks/index>`
+You add additional blocks, work with the settings, move or delete blocks the same way as editors do when editing a page, see: :doc:`Working with blocks </blocks/working-with-blocks/index>`

-**Note!** When editing a page, blocks that belong to the Page Type may be locked, meaning they can not be moved or deleted, and settings for those blocks can't be edited.
+**Note!** When editing a page, blocks that belong to the page type may be locked, meaning they can not be moved or deleted, and settings for those blocks can't be edited.
 But content can be edited, if applicable, using Write mode.
-For more information on this, see *Lock a blick or not*, below.
+For more information on this, see *Lock a block or not*, below.

 Copy a block from the clipboard
 ---------------------------------------------